 Paralegal compensation has risen steadily in the past decade, despite a bump in the road in the depths of the 2009-2010 recession.
 As paralegals perform a broader and more complex range of tasks (paralegals even represent clients in court in certain countries and administrative tribunals), paralegal earnings continue to rise.
-The average paralegal salary hovers at around $50,000 per year but paralegals often make more through bonuses.
+The average paralegal salary is $50561 per year, but paralegals often make more through bonuses.
 Overtime hours can also add significant cash to a paralegal's paycheck.

 The paralegal field is one of the fastest-growing professions on the globe.
-The U.S. Department of Labor, Bureau of Labor Statistics predicts the employment of paralegals and legal assistants to grow 28 percent between 2008 and 2018, much faster than the average for all occupations.
+The U.S. Department of Labor, Bureau of Labor Statistics predicts the employment of paralegals and legal assistants to grow 15 percent for the decade ending in 2026, much faster than the average for all occupations.
 Among the factors driving this growth is client demand for cheaper, more efficient delivery of legal services.
-Since hourly rates charged by attorneys are typically double or triple the rates of paralegals for the same task, law firm economics mandates the increased use of paralegals to minimize costs.
+Since hourly rates charged by attorneys typically are double or triple the rates of paralegals for the same task, law firm economics mandates the increased use of paralegals to minimize costs.
 As a result, a paralegal career is one of the hottest non-lawyer jobs in the legal industry.

 Unlike lawyers who must complete seven years of formal education and pass the bar exam to practice law, you can become a paralegal in as little as a few months of study.
-Moreover, paralegals do not need to attend a brick-and-mortar institution; you can obtain a paralegal certificate or degree through a variety of online programs.
+Moreover, paralegals do not need to attend a brick-and-mortar institution; you can obtain a .
 Paralegals with a bachelor's degree in legal studies or related degree or a bachelor's degree in any field and a paralegal certificate from an ABA-approved paralegal program have the most employment opportunities.

 As paralegals perform more complex and challenging work, paralegal prestige is rising.
 Paralegals are no longer simply lawyer's assistants; they are assuming management roles in corporations, leadership roles in law firms and entrepreneurial roles in independent paralegal businesses.
 Over the years, paralegals have transcended the image of glorified legal secretary to become respected members of the legal team.